jerryzhao0423/jerryzhao0423.github.io/about.md

 permalink: /about/
 ---

+<h3>I'm Zhejian Zhao.</h3>
-I'm Zhejian Zhao.
-Some people may think this name is tricky to pronounce, so you can just call me Jerry.
+<p>Some people may think this name is tricky to pronounce, so you can just call me <strong>Jerry</strong>. </p>

-I was born in Harbin, a beatiful city of northeastern China.
+<p>I was born in Harbin, a beatiful city of northeastern China.
 I spent my high school days in Harbin No.3 High School and I got my bachelor degree in Tianjin University in 2015.
-In the next two years, I was a M.Eng student in Electrical and Computer Department of Queen's University.
+In the next two years, I was a M.Eng student in Electrical and Computer Department of Queen's University.</p>

-I love music.
+<p>I love music.
 I used to play electric keyboard and learned a little guitar and ukulele.
 I love sports.
-I a good swimmer and a not so good basketball player.
+I a good swimmer and a not so good basketball player.</p>

-Email: cupidzhaozhejian@gmail.com
+<h3>Contact:</h3>
+<p>Address:1802-15 Tangreen Crt, Toronto, M2M 3Z2</p>
+<p>Email: cupidzhaozhejian@gmail.com</p>